SASE-Drexel/mentorship-2024/_collections/_mentors/2024-10-21-Benjamin-Kuoch.md

 ### Interests

-tennis, bowling, rock climbing, video games, gym, anime, munching, plus others!!
+I'm a little bit of a nerd☝️🤓 but I also like tennis, bowling, rock climbing, video games, gym, anime, munching, plus other things!!

 ### What to Expect From Me